Space Foundation Press Releases

 2018 Christopher C. Kraft, Jr., former NASA Flight Director

 2016 VADM Richard H. Truly, USN (Ret.)

-The nomination criteria must meet at least two of the following measures:
+Nominees must meet at least two of the following measures, in that they have:

 - Significantly advanced the state-of-the-art of space technology

 - Significantly advanced humankind’s understanding of space or space technology